 A balanced breakfast is served each morning from 7:30 a.m. until 7:50 a.m.
 Students eating breakfast should report to the cafeteria as soon as they arrive at school.
-Students not eating and arriving before 7:50 a.m., should sit in the back of the cafeteria.
+K-4th grade students not eating and arriving before 7:50 a.m., need to report to the cafeteria and await dismissal.
+5th-8th grade students who are finished eating or not eating at all must report to the Little Theater and await dismissal.
+PK4 students will report to their building after 7:30 and eat with their class after school starts.
+Tiny Cats (PK3) students will report to their building after 7;30 and eat with their class after school starts.